 Cheese Market, Gruyères.
 Also on May 1, the town that gives its name to the famous Swiss cheese holds an annual cheese market where there are tastings, cultural events, and cheese for sale.

 International Jazz Festival, Bern.
-Starting in late March and running until late May or early June, Bern's International Jazz Festival is held in the intimate setting of Marian's Jazzroom.
+Running from late March through late May or early June, Bern's International Jazz Festival is held in the intimate setting of Marian's Jazzroom.

 Tulip Festival, Morges.
 On the shores of Lake Geneva, this colorful spring festival runs from mid-March until mid-May.